-If the relevant shares are certificated, the creation of the pledge requires that the physical share certificates be delivered to the pledgee or its agent.
+If the relevant shares are certificated, the creation of the pledge requires that the physical share certificates be delivered to the pledgee (or the security agent).
 If the shares are registered shares, the share certificate must be endorsed or assigned (and it is customary to require that the share certificate delivered to the pledgee be endorsed in blank by the pledgor).